 The Company’s stock price continued to decline in the subsequent trading sessions after reports of a criminal investigation into GM’s business practices was reported on March 11, 2013, after trading hours.
 The Company’s

 stock price fell a further $1.09, or 3% per share, to close on March 13, 2014 at $34.09.

 On March 17, 2014, the Company issued a press release announcing that “GM redoubles safety efforts,” and reported further recalls of vehicles including over 1.5 million additional cars not previously recalled.
 Thus, in a span

 of less than seven weeks, the Company announced recalls more than 3.1 million vehicles.
 The Company also announced a $300 million charge in the first quarter of 2014 in order to deal with the recall campaigns.

 On October 24, 2014, the Court issued an Order appointing lead plaintiff and approving lead counsel.

 The parties agreed to a Stipulation of Settlement on November 11, 2015.
 This Settlement was approved by the Court on November 20.
 On May 23, 2016, the Court granted final approval of the Settlement and entered Final Judgment.
+On June 13, an Objector filed a notice appealing the Settlement.
+The Court of Appeals affirmed the District Court's Judgment on November 27, 2017.
 The Court issued an Order approving the Settlement's distribution plan on May 21, 2019.